Microquake-ai/RFC_Standard_for_microseismic_data_exchange/docs/_sections/06_data_format_grid.md

 ### Overview

 The HDF5 format serves as a robust and scalable data storage platform optimized for handling complex and large datasets.
-In the realm of microseismic monitoring, the format's hierarchical file architecture, akin to a filesystem, proves invaluable for organizing grid data and associated metadata efficiently.
+In the realm of microseismic monitoring, the format's hierarchical file architecture, akin to a file system, proves invaluable for organizing grid data and associated metadata efficiently.

 Two primary categories of grids are relevant:
 - **Global**: These grids extend across the entire network, typical examples being *P*- and *S*-wave velocity grids.